Discover the Key Factors That Impact the Cost of a Kitchen Remodel in Fort Lauderdale, FL

 Countertops

-• Quartzite: A natural stone that offers the beauty of marble with greater durability.
-Prices for quartzite range from $60 to $120 per square foot.
+- Quartzite: A natural stone prized for its marble-like beauty and greater durability.
+Prices usually range from $60 to $120 per square foot.

 Structural Changes